Members Only (The Sopranos): Reception

 On its premiere date, "Members Only" had about 9.5 million viewers leading all of cable television and third highest among all television programs on March 12, 2006.

 "Members Only" was widely praised.
 Television Without Pity graded the episode with an A+.
 Its review found irony in Christopher Moltisanti mocking Phil's eyebrows.
 For the San Francisco Chronicle, Tim Goodman called the first four episodes of season six "a magnificent bonfire of assured creativity".

 Entertainment Weekly had an A− grade, with Gillian Flynn praising the episode for "quick glimpses of unease and loneliness", as opposed to violent scenes that "lost their original shock value".
 The New York Times praised the episode for sticking with themes that made the show appealing, wrote Alessandra Stanley: "Big psychological themes are seamlessly woven into banal details that are comic until they suddenly turn and explode into brutish acts of violence."
 Los Angeles Times critic Paul Brownfield speculated that this season would focus on Tony's "inner and outer worlds" and praised this episode as "the best work from Gandolfini and the equally formidable Falco".

-Alan Sepinwall of The Star-Ledger had a more mixed review, calling the scene of Tony being shot "stupid" and "pathetic" but adding: "...Tony's past is catching up to him in dangerous ways."
+Alan Sepinwall of The Star-Ledger highlighted the "gut-wrenching" shooting of Tony, noting that "Tony's past is catching up to him in dangerous ways."
+However, he also commented that the episode "traded a little too much" on the stories of minor characters.